mymindishazel/Ravys-unified-discord-ruleset/README.md

 **Moderator**
 A moderator ("moderators", "mod", "mods") shall be defined as a community member with elevated permissions to guide and influence conversation.

+**Content**
+Content shall be defined as any data, text, graphics, photographs and their selection and arrangement, and any materials uploaded to a Community.

 ### I.2.a Discord-specific Definitions

 **Snowflake**